Washington & Jefferson College: Symbols of the college

 The college's coat of arms features a two-part shield based on the coats of arms of the Jefferson and Washington families.
 The top portion, showing two towers, representing Washington College and Jefferson College, and three stars, representing the McMillan, Dod, and Smith log cabins.
-The lower portion, showing a saltire, is adapted from Jefferson's coat of arms and the colors, red and black, is taken from the Washington coat of arms.
+The lower portion, showing an interlocked design that in heraldry is called a fret, is adapted from Jefferson's coat of arms and the colors, red and black, is taken from the Washington coat of arms.
 The coat of arms may appear with a banner underneath showing the college motto.
 The design was adopted in 1902 in celebration of Jefferson College's centennial.
 It was designed by Rev. Harry B. King, class of 1891.
 Upon its adoption, it was described as "a happy combination, and makes a very neat appearance when worn as a pin or button."

 The college seal displays two brick towers, with one labeled "1802," representing Jefferson College, and the other labeled "1806," representing Washington College.
 The union of the two colleges is represented by a bridge between the two towers, with Roman numerals reading 1865, the year of union.
 Banners hanging from the towers show the college motto of "Juncta Juvant."
 The creation of the seal is unknown, with the first known use occurring during the 1902 centennial celebration of Jefferson College's founding.
 The seal is used in official documents, including diplomas and certificates.

 The college's current logo features a stylized version of the two towers of Old Main, symbolizing the 1865 unification of Washington College and Jefferson College.
 The logo may be displayed in several versions: with the entire name of the college, the shortened form of "W&J", or without any text.
 Prior to the adoption of this logo, the college's graphic identity consisted of a variety of conflicting logos and type styles.